 (I had found them because I was searching specifically for remote opportunities but I tried to make it sound like I just stumbled across the job).

 While you never want to sound like you only care about the job because it’s remote, it’s okay to talk about why you’re attracted to working remotely!

 Just provide a few other reasons, too

 Tell them you’d love a chance to work remotely because you think it’s the future of how companies will operate, and you feel it’ll make you more productive and more successful in your work, and then talk about how it’d be fantastic to ditch your commute and wake up focused and energized.

 There are two reasons this is so important.

 So be extra-prepared for all the top questions employers ask.

-You can find a list of the top 14 questions and sample answers HERE.
+You can find a list of the top 20 essential interview questions and answers here.

 And then be ready for questions about why you want their specific job, and why you want to work remotely too.